SanjeevKGupta/blueperf-acmeair/README.md

 ```
 7. Deploy the services
 This will create all the k8s objects - deploy, pod, services etc.
-- `mainservice` provides the ingress URL used bt the app.
+- `mainservice` provides the ingress URL used by the app.
-- `mainservice` abd `authservice` do not have backend databases.
+- `mainservice` and `authservice` do not have backend databases.
 Other three services have.

 #### Each service with its database
-Each service and corresponding database together in one namespace.
+Each service and corresponding database together in one namespace each.
 ```
 make deploy-mainservice NAMESPACE=zz-test-main
 make deploy-authservice NAMESPACE=zz-test-auth